 When it comes to ecommerce, high-quality product photography is key to increasing your sales.
 Product images help convey your products’ value and functionality, without seeing or trying it out in real life.
 It shows your potential buyers that you are selling it top-notch and worth their hard-earned money.

 Unfortunately, not all have the resources to hire a professional photographer to produce retail-ready photos for their online stores.
 And since we, at Pixc, are on a mission to help you succeed and scale without a lot of additional resources, we have put together this Ultimate DIY product photography guide.

-When it comes to eCommerce, high-quality product photography is key to increasing your sales.
-With this DIY product photography guide, we’ll provide you with our top tips on how to choose the best camera, create the right setup and edit your photos to give them that professional, retail-ready touch.
+Our ultimate guide we’ll give you our top tips on how to choose the best camera, create the right setup and edit your photos to give them that professional, retail-ready touch that your customers expect.

-Create a list or spreadsheet of products you need to shoot and the photos you need of each product (e.g., different angles, close-ups).
+Create a list or spreadsheet of products you need to shoot and the photos you need of each product (e.g. different angles, close-ups).
 This will ensure you don’t miss anything and have to set everything up again.